 Fire danger is low and IFPL is 1 on all Forest Service, BLM, National Parks, and US Fish and Wildlife lands in Southern Oregon and Northern California.
 Campfires are allowed.
 No smoking in areas with dry grass.

-NO fireworks or sky lanterns are ever allowed on state protected lands, and in National Forest lands, BLM lands, National Park lands, or US Fish and Wildlife lands.
+NO fireworks or sky lanterns are ever allowed on state protected lands in Oregon or California, and in National Forest lands, BLM lands, National Park lands, or US Fish and Wildlife lands.